A thin needle-like filament painlessly entered my tricep, and I secured it with an adhesive patch.

 Abbott’s Libre Sense strikes the ideal balance between affordability and power.
 It’s a high-tech alternative to the Freestyle Libre.
 With greater accuracy, can be worn while swimming, and syncs data via BlueTooth rather than NFC.

 Like the original, these transmitters last 14-days.
 TheLibre Sense Glucose Sport generates live minute-by-minute glucose data.
-Currently only used by SuperSapiens, I expect to see this device become the new standard.
+Previously used by SuperSapiens (which shut down in 2024), this sensor technology has been succeeded by newer models.

 Dexcom G6